bigplans47/pingpong/README.md

 ## Setup/Installation Requirements

-{Just clone the repository and open the index.html page in a browser to use this}
+_{Just clone the repository and open the index.html page in a browser to use this}

 ## Specifications

-_{This website has the following behaviors
-  1.Take numerical input from the user and display it as an output, made in a way that user can enter number repeatedly without refreshing the page.
-  2.Make an array with elements from 1 to the inputted number.
-  3.Take the array and with a loop search for elements divisible by (3 AND 5) with 0 remainder, overwrite that element and write ping-pong,
-  4. If step #3 above not possible see if the element will be divisible by 3 with 0 remainder and overwrite that element with string "ping",
-  5. If step #4 above not possible see if the element will be divisible by 5 with 0 remainder and overwrite that element with string "pong"}_
+_{Behavior 1 (our program should handle):Taking a number from a user and returning a range from 1 to the users number Input Example (When it receives):5
+  Output Example (It should return):1,2,3,4,5

+  Behavior 2 (our program should handle):A number that divides by 3 with no remainder is replaced with the word "ping" Input Example (When it receives):7
+  Output Example (It should return):1,2,ping,4,5,ping,7

+  Behavior 3 (our program should handle):A number that divides by 5 with no remainder is replaced with the word "pong" Input Example (When it receives):11
+  Output Example (It should return): 1,2,3,4,pong,6,7,8,9,pong,11

+  Behavior 4 (our program should handle):A number that divides by 15 with no remainder is replaced with the word "ping-pong" Input Example (When it receives):31
+  Output Example (It should return):1,2,3,4,5,6,7,8,9,10,11,12,13,14,ping-pong,16,17,18,19,20,21,22,23,24,25,26,27,28,29,ping-pong,31}_

 ## Known Bugs